marieflutre/UrbanTempo/README.md

 Such a file can be opened with virtually all softwares on all computers.
 A typical usage would be to open it with the Calc software from the [LibreOffice](https://www.libreoffice.org/) suite (free software), or with the Excel software from the Microsoft Office suite.

+You can also download the example file specifying the appearances of the data (such as their colors), by clicking [here](https://raw.githubusercontent.com/marieflutre/UrbanTempo/master/inst/extdata/Gibert_2014_colors-PhD-thesis.tsv).

 # Issues